JeffersonLab/clara-docs/docs/clas/data-processing.md

 ```

-### Set Options
+### The set command

-*Set* options are designed to configure data processing application that
+The *set* command is used to configure the data processing application.
-is going to be executed on the local or cloud/farm environment.
 ```
 clara> help set